Beating the megatrains – the nimble revolution

 LNG has been a history of ever larger liquefaction trains.
 It all culminated in the construction of the Qatari super-trains.
 One of those monsters is able to satisfy the needs of more than the entire gas consumption of a small country such as Austria.
 But do they make economic sense?

-More than 80 years ago Henry Ford had established the fundamental principles of mass production.
+More than 80 years ago Henry Ford established the fundamental principles of mass production.
 The rationale was simple.

 The most expensive piece is item number one.
 This one item carried the costs of all R&D plus the risks inherent in the technological development.
-In mass production, you built one or more prototypes, apply testing, apply engineering, apply testing again, then again the engineers and so on and on until the device works well enough and serious technological risk has been eliminated.
+In mass production, you build one or more prototypes, apply testing, apply engineering, apply testing again, then again the engineers, and so on and on until the device works well enough and serious technological risk has been eliminated.
 Once that was accomplished, an assembly line was established and mass-produced items were cranked out in high numbers.
 The higher the count, the cheaper the individual item became.
-That also allows to keep maintenance costs and cost for repair manageable.
+That also allows to keep maintenance costs and costs for repair manageable.

 This established the fundamentals of our mass consumption society thrives on.